William Whiston: Broader natural philosophy

-Personal life
+Personal life and death

 Whiston married Ruth, daughter of George Antrobus, his headmaster at Tamworth school.
 He had a happy family life and died in Lyndon Hall, Rutland, at the home of his son-in-law, Samuel Barker, on 22 August 1752.
 He was survived by his children Sarah, William, George, and John.

 Works

 Whiston's later life was spent in continual controversy: theological, mathematical, chronological, and miscellaneous.
 He vindicated his estimate of the Apostolical Constitutions and the Arian views he had derived from them in his Primitive Christianity Revived (5 vols., 1711–1712).
 In 1713 he produced a reformed liturgy.
 His Life of Samuel Clarke appeared in 1730.

 In 1727 he published a two volume work called Authentik Record belonging to the Old and New Testament.
 This was a collection of translations and essays on various deuterocanonical books, pseudepigrapha and other essays with a translation if relevant.

-His translation of the works of Josephus (1737), with notes and dissertations, is often reprinted.
+Whiston translated the complete works of Josephus into English, and published them along with his own notes and dissertations under the title The Genuine Works of Flavius Josephus the Jewish Historian in 1737.
+This translation was based on the same Greek edition of Josephus' works used by Siwart Haverkamp in his prior translation.
 The text on which Whiston's translation of Josephus is based is, reputedly, one which had many errors in transcription.
 In 1745 he published his Primitive New Testament (on the basis of Codex Bezae and Codex Claromontanus).

 Whiston left memoirs (3 vols., 1749–1750).
 These do not contain the account of the proceedings taken against him at Cambridge for his antitrinitarianism, which was published separately at the time.